mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 - <strong>Draft</strong>: The audience is being drafted and has not yet been calculated.
 To calculate it, press 'calculate' and confirm that credits will be spent.
 - <strong>Calculating</strong>: The audience is being calculated.
 Progress indications are shown in the UI and the time this takes depends on the date range selected (and thus the data volume scanned).
 - <strong>Ready</strong>: The audience has been calculated and is ready for use by connecting and sending it downstream.
 - <strong>Expired</strong>: 30 days after it is calculated the audience is expired.
 It can no longer be connected, but it can be cloned for re-calculation.
 Any real-time audience criteria checking user membership in a standard audience is not affected by standard audience expiration, as the users membership is saved in the users profile.
+Audience membership is not removed from downstream partners.

 ### Workflow